 Our lead product candidates, AXS-02 and AXS-05, will require additional clinical and non-clinical development, regulatory approval, commercial manufacturing arrangements, establishment of a commercial organization, significant marketing efforts, and further investment before we generate any revenues from product sales.
 We initiated our Phase 3 clinical trial with AXS-02 for the treatment of the pain of knee OA associated with BMLs in March 2016 and for the treatment of pain in patients with CRPS in July 2015.
-Further, we initiated our Phase 3 clinical trial with AXS-05 for the treatment of TRD in March 2016.
+Further, we initiated our Phase 3 clinical trial with AXS-05 for the treatment of TRD in March 2016 and for the treatment of AD agitation in July 2017.
 As a result of one or more risks discussed in this section, we cannot assure you that we will meet projected timelines related to these trials.
 Two of our Phase 1 trials with AXS-05 were conducted with two tablets, one tablet consisting of dextromethorphan, or DM, and one tablet consisting of bupropion.
 Our third Phase 1 trial with AXS-05 was conducted with one tablet containing both DM and bupropion.
 We are also conducting our Phase 3 clinical trial using one tablet containing both DM and bupropion.
-We are also conducting our Phase 3 clinical trial using different from those observed in our completed Phase 1 trials.
+This change in formulation may result in a pharmacokinetic profile that is different from those observed in our completed Phase 1 trials.
 As a result, the FDA may request additional clinical trials, analyses, reports, data, or preclinical trials and attendant costs and delays.